How Do You Recognize A Linear Equation

 Now, let's get practical.
 Here are some concrete tips and expert advice to help you confidently recognize and work with linear equations:

 5. Master the Slope-Intercept Form: This form (y = mx + b) is your best friend.
 If you can rearrange an equation into this form, you immediately know it's linear.
 The m value tells you the slope, and the b value tells you where the line crosses the y-axis.
-For example, 2x + 3y = 6 can be rearranged to y = (-2/3)x + 2, which is clearly linear with a slope of -2/3 and a y-intercept of 2.
+Take this: 2x + 3y = 6 can be rearranged to y = (-2/3)x + 2, which is clearly linear with a slope of -2/3 and a y-intercept of 2.

 Real-World Examples: